"

 • Example 7.1.10 is in 6/8, which is a compound meter.

-• The violin plays the rhythm of the division (i.e., three eighth notes).
-However, rather than the beat being accented, the last (third) note of the division (an offbeat) is marked with a sforzando symbol resulting in syncopations.
-These syncopations are labeled with arrows.
+• The violin plays the rhythm of the division ( that is, three eighth notes).
+However, instead of the beat being accented, the last (third) note of the division (an offbeat) is marked with a sforzando symbol, creating syncopations.
+These syncopations are labeled with asterisks.

 • To support the syncopations in the violin, the piano also has sforzandi on the last eighth note offbeats.